Arun-sajwan/AICTE-Edunet-AI-Travel-Planner/README.md

 pip install -r requirements.txt
 ```

-3. (Optional) Create a `.env` file in the project root with your API key:
+3. Create a `.env` file in the project root with your API key:

 ```text
 GEMINI_API_KEY=your_api_key_here